kyma-project/istio/.github/ISSUE_TEMPLATE/istio_update.md

 Update the Kyma Istio module to use a new Istio version.
 Update the Istio version and dependencies, adjust tests and documentation if needed.
-Update the Istio version for FIPS images.
+Rebuild FIPS images and update the Istio version for FIPS images.
 The upgrade needs to have zero downtime for production-ready settings.

 ACs: